 Documentation and Compliance Audits

-Kroger requires comprehensive documentation for import shipments and conducts periodic compliance audits to verify vendor supply chain security and operational capability.
+Kroger requires full documentation for import shipments.
+It also conducts periodic compliance audits to verify vendor supply chain security and operational capability.

 Import Documentation Requirements